ChimeHQ/Lowlight/README.md

 - The document must then be parsed
 - Some queries must be run over the parse tree to get the needed information

 All of these components require non-zero time, and that time scales, at best, linearly with the size of the document.
-Lowlight can process fragments of documents, and can do it in O(1) time.
+Lowlight can process fragments of documents.
 It does not produce parse trees, only enough information to make reasonable guesses at tokens and scopes.

 Lowlight is useful as very fast first pass.
 It fits in well with a multi-pass highlighting system like [Neon][neon].